d3/d3/README.md

 ## [Selections](https://github.com/d3/d3-selection)

-d3.mouse - get the mouse position relative to a specified container. d3.touch - get a touch position relative to a specified container. d3.touches - get the touch positions relative to a specified container.

 Transform the DOM by selecting elements and joining to data.

 * [d3.select](https://github.com/d3/d3-selection#select) - select an element from the document.